-Various illustrated depictions of the old St. Nicholas, bishop of Myra, have existed for centuries bringing to life his story.
-Yet, in the end, only one picture spread across different cultures to fix the image of the holiday icon we know and love was shaped by the artist Haddon Sundblom, and made popular by a beverage brand we all know too well.
-Join us for a journey through the story of the most known portraits of Santa Claus the man who painted Christmas.
+Various illustrated depictions of the old St. Nicholas, or Bishop of Myra, have existed for centuries, bringing to life his story.
+Yet, in the end, only one picture spread across different cultures to fix the image of the holiday icon we know and love.
+This image was shaped by the artist Haddon Sundblom and made popular by a beverage brand we all know too well.
+Join us for a journey through the story of the most-known portraits of Santa Claus and of the man who painted Christmas.

-One of the illustrators that preceded Sundblom was Norman Rockwell, who in spite of his magnificent drawings wasn’t able to consolidate the Christmas icon as we know it today.
+One of the illustrators who preceded Sundblom was Norman Rockwell, who in spite of his magnificent drawings, wasn’t able to consolidate the Christmas icon as we know it today.

-Sundblom’s Santa was very different from the other ones: he radiated warmth, reminded people of their favorite grandfather, a friendly man who loved children and enjoyed life.
-And to create this human image of Santa, Sundblom used as the model for the character a friend of his and later even his own self.
+Sundblom’s Santa was very different from the other ones: he radiated warmth and reminded people of their favorite grandfather—a friendly man who loved children and enjoyed life.
+And to create this human image of Santa, Sundblom used a friend of his—and later even his own self—as the model for the character.
 Adding a white beard flowing down over a long red coat generously outlined with fur, an enormous brass buckle fastening a broad leather belt, and large floppy boots, he painted a perfectly lovable patron saint of the season.

-This version of Santa Claus made his debut in 1931 and was an instant hit for the brand and a glimpse of hope and joy for the people whose spirits had been lowered by the great depression.
+This version of Santa Claus made his debut in 1931 and was an instant hit for Coca-Cola and a glimpse of hope and joy for the people whose spirits had been lowered by the Great Depression.

 This artwork is the perfect example of the artist’s ability to capture emotions in gestures and physiology, to use daily scenes to speak about a complex concept or idea, and to demonstrate how a medium like illustration can make people dream.